celoyd/phi-demo/scripts/README.md

 ## Ways forward

 Since phi sampling is deterministic, you can regenerate those points to, for example, draw a marker on each frame.
 You can collect the images into a cumulative average.
-You can just average them together and get a kind of multi-angle hillshade.
-You can re-run `gpx_sampler.py` with a fractional step (say, 1/250) and compare.
+You can just average them together and get a kind of multi-angle hillshade, amounting to a visibility index w/r/t the Wonderland Trail.
+You can re-run `gpx_sampler.py` with a non-phi fractional step (say, 1/250 if you’re sampling 250 points) and compare.
 Et cetera.
 Have fun!